 Between February and November, every child at Nunney First School has an opportunity every week to work in the Mucky Pups polytunnel in the school grounds.
 Run by a fantastic team of local volunteers, Mucky Pups hold the prestigious Level 5 in the Royal Horticultural Society Benchmarking Scheme for school gardening.

 At Mucky Pups we encourage children to be sustainable.
 We make our own compost, have our own wormery, source locally and recycle wherever possible.
 The children grow fruit, salad and vegetables which they enjoy eating and are encouraged to grow flowers to attract wildlife into their gardens.
 They get dirty and love it, and learn to marvel at the miracle that is a tiny seed becoming something delicious to eat or a beautiful flower.

 Volunteers are always required and welcome, especially experienced gardeners for one hour a week, usually in the afternoons.
-Please call Sarah Leakey if you are interested on 07870 312913.
+Please call the school office if you are interested 01373 836429.